Hanne Blank: Biography

-Hanne Blank was born in Northampton, Massachusetts and grew up in the greater Cleveland, Ohio area, becoming a classically trained musician and then a formally educated historian.
-As a musician, she was a Fellow of the Boston University Tanglewood Institute and was the 1991 recipient of the George Whitefield Chadwick medal for work as a proponent of contemporary art music.
+Hanne Blank was born in Northampton, Massachusetts and grew up in the greater Cleveland, Ohio area.
+She is a classically trained musician and a formally educated historian.
+As a musician, she was a Fellow of the Boston University Tanglewood Institute and was the 1991 recipient of the George Whitefield Chadwick medal for work as a proponent of contemporary art music upon graduating from New England Conservatory.
+She received the Ph.D. in History from Emory University.

-She began writing erotica at age 17, and published the zine Zaftig! while a doctoral student at Brandeis University.
 Her first book, Big Big Love: A Sourcebook for People of Size and Those Who Love Them, was published by Greenery Press.
-After writing and editing several books of erotic fiction, she became an editor of Scarletletters.com, a website featuring erotic writing for a female audience by female authors, and a related website Scarleteen, focused on sex education, which were both owned by Heather Corinna.
+She became an editor of the defunct Scarletletters.com, which gave rise to the award-winning independent sex education website Scarleteen, where she was also a contributing editor and which is still owned and run by Heather Corinna.
 In 2003, her book Unruly Appetites was published by Seal Press.
+Her history of virginity, Virgin: The Untouched History, was published in 2007 by Bloomsbury Press.

 As an independent scholar, she was a 2004-2005 Scholar of the Institute For Teaching and Research on Women at Towson University, Maryland.

-She is a former associate editor of Sojourner: The Women's Forum, and has also written sex columns for The Boston Phoenix and Good Vibes Magazine.
-As an instructor (prior to becoming a full-time writer/editor), she taught at the university level at Brandeis University, Tufts University and Whitworth College.
+As an instructor, she has taught at the university level at Brandeis University, Tufts University and Whitworth College.
+From 2017 to 2022, she was Visiting Assistant Professor in Women's and Gender Studies at Denison University.